Becoming You With Julie

 Sticky Maple Glazed Tofu

-Modified on Jun 4, 2025 · Published on May 31, 2025 by Julie Gaeta · This post may contain affiliate links or sponsored content · Leave a Comment
+Modified on Jul 26, 2025 by Julie Gaeta · This post may contain affiliate links or sponsored content · 3 Comments

 Sticky Maple Glazed Tofu Recipe (Pan-Fried)

-This pan-fried sticky maple-glazed tofu is crispy, sweet, savory, and addictive.
+This pan-fried sticky maple-glazed tofu is crispy, sweet, and savory.
 It’s the kind of plant-based protein that makes everything better.
+Ready in just 20 minutes!

-If you love tofu recipes, check out my Crispy Baked Tofu, Thai Noodle Salad with Peanut Sauce, and Vegan Egg Roll Bowl!
+If you love tofu recipes, check out my Sticky Maple Glazed Tofu Bowl with Creamy Chipotle Sauce, Thai Noodle Salad with Peanut Sauce, and Vegan Egg Roll Bowl!

 Sticky maple glazed tofu

 If you’re looking for a tofu recipe to liven up a bowl, you’ve found it.
-It’s crispy on the outside, chewy on the inside, and coated in a glossy, sticky glaze that clings to every piece like it was meant to be there.
+It’s crispy on the outside, chewy on the inside, and coated in a glossy, sticky maple glaze that clings to every piece.

 I love tossing it into an Asian-inspired bowl with sushi rice, cucumbers, and green onions.
-And a drizzle of my Egg Roll Sauce?
+And a drizzle of my sauce for egg rolls?
 Yes, please.

 Serve it in summer rolls, wrap it in lettuce, or top off your stir-fried veggies — it just works.